Resgrid/Core/README.md

 ## Hosted

-If you don't want to run your own instance of Resgrid, we provide a hosted version (on Microsoft Azure) with both free and paid plans.
+If you don't want to run your own instance of Resgrid, we provide a hosted version with both free and paid plans.
 The same code base provided here runs the hosted version as well and we update the system every few weeks with the latest features and fixes.

 [Sign up for your free Resgrid Account Today!](https://resgrid.com)